Qualysec

 Multi-Cloud Compliance in Germany/EU

-Security and compliance go hand in hand to organisations that conduct business in Germany and the EU region, in general.
-The most important frameworks and regulations that should be considered with respect to multi cloud compliance are:
+Security and compliance go hand in hand for organizations that conduct business in Germany and the EU region, in general.
+The most important frameworks and regulations that should be considered with respect to multi-cloud compliance are:

-German regulators for finance (BaFin) and critical infrastructure (BSI) emphasise traceability, resilience, and incident response.
+German regulators for finance (BaFin) and critical infrastructure (BSI) emphasize traceability, resilience, and incident response.
 Using multiple cloud providers doesn’t reduce the expectation for unified governance.

 You might like to know more about Data Security Compliance: A Step-by-Step Guide